Temporary protected status: Denial or withdrawal of application

+U.S. Citizenship and Immigration Services (USCIS) may withdraw TPS if the person was not originally eligible or is no longer eligible; if the person has left the U.S. without first receiving advance parole since status was granted; or if the person does not re-register within 30 days of the end each 12-month period of status, unless for good cause.

-8 Code of Federal Regulations (CFR) Section 244.14 lists the grounds based on which USCIS may withdraw TPS.
-As long as the current designation of TPS for a registrant's country remains active, withdrawal of TPS must be by written notice from USCIS to the former TPS holder.
+As long as the current designation of TPS for a registrant's country remains active, withdrawal of TPS must be by written notice to the person from USCIS.

 Applicants are not eligible to file a re-registration of TPS application if their initial Form I-821 has been denied or if United States Citizenship and Immigration Services has withdrawn its prior approval of their TPS.
 The automatic validity extension of certain TPS documentation for countries covered by the injunctions/litigation (El Salvador, Nicaragua, Haiti, Sudan, Honduras, and Nepal) also does not apply for anyone whose TPS has been formally withdrawn by USCIS.

 If temporary protected status has been denied or withdrawn, however, it is possible to file another initial Form I-821.
 USCIS will treat the new initial Form I-821 as a late initial registration application.
 The full initial application fees must be paid for all multiple initial Form I-821s, and in Part 1 of the new initial Form I-821, Box A must be selected.

 If USCIS approves a subsequent initial Form I-821, the applicant's temporary protected status will be established or restored and she or he may thereafter file re-registration applications.

 Alternatively, an applicant whose temporary protected status has been denied or withdrawn may follow the instructions provided in the Notice of Denial or Withdrawal for filing a Form I-290B (Notice of Appeal or Motion) or, if applicable, seeking de novo review of TPS eligibility before an Immigration Judge in deportation or exclusion proceedings.